VeNoMouS/cloudscraper/README.md

 Cloudflare modifies their anti-bot protection page occasionally, So far it has changed maybe once per year on average.

-If you notice that the anti-bot page has changed, or if this module suddenly stops working, please create a GitHub issue so that I can update the code accordingly.
+If you notice that the anti-bot page has changed, or if this module suddenly stops working, please be aware that issue are disabled so you (at the current time) cannot file issues to this repository.
+Also note:

 - Many issues are a result of users not updating to the latest release of this project.
-Before filing an issue, please run the following command:
+Please ensure you run the following command:

 ```
 pip show cloudscraper